joshualoo/food_knowledge/README.md

 Edamam API - https://developer.edamam.com/food-database-api-docs

 ## What it does:
-Connect with API with axios to grab data through a search query\
+Connect API with axios to grab data through a search query\
 Populate fields after query

 ## Future Practice/Improvements: